-Food labels can be found on the back of just about any packaged food or drink.
+Food labels can be found on the back of just about any packaged food or drink and understanding food labels is important to success in a weight loss program.
 Food nutrition labels are a great way to keep count of calories, but did you know that they can help you keep track of all the nutrients in your food too?
 Nutrition labels provide you with in-depth information, such as serving sizes and the amount of sodium, fat and fiber in your food.
-It is a good idea, especially during your medical weight loss* program in North Carolina to regularly read and understand the nutritional information concerning your food.
-By doing so when you shop, plan your meals and cook, this practice can help you become aware of what you are truly eating, and promote a well-balanced diet during your weight loss* journey.
+It is a good idea, especially during your medical weight loss program in North Carolina to regularly read and understand the nutritional information concerning your food.
+By doing so when you shop, plan your meals and cook, this practice can help you become aware of what you are truly eating, and promote a well-balanced diet during your weight loss journey.

 There are several things you will want to take into account when looking over a food nutrition label: